esm-tools/pymorize/doc/pymorize_building_blocks.rst

 the CLI.
 The configuration file is divided into four sections:

 1. ``pymorize``: This section contains the configuration for the CLI itself.
 It specifies the program version, log verbosity, the location of the user configuration file, and the location of the log file.
-2. ``global``: This section contains information that will be passed to all pipelines.
+2. ``general``: This section contains information that will be passed to all pipelines.
 You will specify the location of the data directory (your model output files), the output directory (where re-written data should be stored), the location of the CMOR tables, the location of your model's geometry description file (or files), and any other information that may be needed by all pipelines.
 3. ``pipelines``: This section contains the configuration for the pipelines.
 Each pipeline is a sequence of operations that will be applied to the data.
 You can specify the name of the pipeline, the class that implements the pipeline, and any parameters that the pipeline needs.
 4. ``rules``: This section contains the configuration for the rules.
 Each rule describes a set of files needed to produce a CMOR output variable.
 You must specify the CMOR variable of interest, the input patterns to use to find the files, and the pipeline(s) to apply to the files.
+5. ``inherit``: This section contains key-value pairs that will be added to all rules, unless the rules already have an attribute of this name attached to them.

 Pipelines
 ---------